The X-ray binaries in M83: will any of them form gravitational wave sources for LIGO/VIRGO/KAGRA?: Population synthesis calculations

 In our approach the stable RLOF onto compact object is Eddington limited.
 If the mass transfer rate exceeds the Eddington limit for the accretion rate only the fraction $f_\mathrm{a}$ of mass is accreted onto CO while the remaining material $(1-f_\mathrm{a}$ is expelled from the system (non-conservative RLOF) with the specific angular momentum of the accretor.
 When mass transfer rate is lower than the critical value the conservative RLOF is assumed ($f_\mathrm{a}=1$).
 In the case of an accretion onto the non-degenerated star we adopt the non-conservative RLOF with $50\%$ of the mass transferred from the secondary being accreted and the remaining mass leaving the system with its associated angular momentum which is a combination of orbital and donor angular momenta \citep{B08}. \\ The common envelope stage is treated within the energy formalism \citep{Webbink84} which compares the envelope's energy with the change of the orbital energy.
 In this prescription there are two parameters introduced: $\lambda$ describing the donor central concentration and $\alpha_{\mathrm{ce}}$ parameterizing the efficiency at which the orbital energy is transferred into the envelope.
-In our calculations we use one CE parameter defined as $\alpha_\mathrm{CE}=\alpha_{\mathrm{ce}}\times\lambda$ and we assume that its value is $\alpha_{\mathrm{CE}}=1.0$.
+In our calculations we use one CE parameter defined as $\alpha_\mathrm{CE}=\alpha_{\mathrm{ce}}\times\lambda$.
+We assume that $\alpha_{\mathrm{ce}}=1.0$ and for $\lambda$ we use the fits from \citet{Xu2010,Xu2010_Erratum}.
 We assume the pessimistic scenario where we do not allow CE survival for Hertzsprung gap donors as these stars are in the phase of rapid expansion and they have not developed the clear boundary between core and envelope yet and all such systems are expected to merge \citep{Belczynski07}.\\ For the stages in the binary evolution when accretion onto a compact object takes place through stable RLOF or stellar winds, we apply the accretion model described in \citet{Mondal}.
 The possible beaming effect in the case of the super-Eddington luminosities is accounted for following the prescription from \citet{King09}. \\ To account for Chandra observational band ($0.5-8\,\mathrm{keV}$) we apply the bolometric correction (BC) to the bolometric luminosity calculated in the code.
-We use the detailed calculations from \citet{A22} where the bolometric correction depends on the mass accretion rate and the type of an accretor. \\ We run models for four different metallicities: $Z=0.01,0.02,0.025,0.03$ and four different star formation rates: $1.5,2.0,2.5,3.0\, \mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$.
+We use the detailed calculations from \citet{A22} where the bolometric correction depends on the mass accretion rate and the type of an accretor. \\ The observations show that there is a gradient of metallicity in M83: it has the value as high as $Z\sim0.03$ in the centre and it falls down to $Z\sim0.006$ in the far outer disc \citep{Bresolin05,Bresolin09}.
+We adopted the value $Z=0.01$ as an average in the region covered by \textit{HST}, but we also run models for metallicities: $Z=0.02,0.025,0.03$.\\ The star formation rate of M83 derived by \citet{L19} is $\mathrm{SFR}=2.5\,\mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$ and has the uncertainty of $0.1$ dex (i.e. $\sim1.26\,\mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$).
+We checked $4$ values of SFR ($1.5,\,2.0,\,2.5,\,3.5\, \mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$) laying within the uncertainty range.
 We also tested the effect of changing the power in IMF for massive stars from $-2.3$ to $-1.9$, i.e. within its uncertainty.
-For motivation to use the listed values of $Z$ and SFR see Sect.\ref{Sec:Discussion}.